1. Fraud Charge in Washington D.C. | Understanding the Client’S Position

 The complainant never characterized these transfers as loans, and there were no repayment demands, financial agreements, or messages suggesting the client made false promises.

-This evidence was essential because D.C. prosecutors typically decline fraud charge cases where the financial transfer appears to be a gift or the result of interpersonal disputes rather than criminal conduct.
+This evidence was essential because D.C.
+Prosecutors typically decline fraud charge cases where the financial transfer appears to be a gift or the result of interpersonal disputes rather than criminal conduct.

 Highlighting Absence of Deception or Inducement